-The "WARNING" symbol above is a sign that a service or maintenance procedure has a safety risk involved and may cause death or serious injury if not performed safely and within the parameters set forth in this manual.
+The "WARNING" symbol above is a sign that a service or maintenance procedure has a safety risk involved and may cause serious injury or death if not performed safely and within the parameters set forth in this manual.

 Always wear eye protection when performing service or maintenance to the vehicle.
 Other safety equipment to consider would be hearing protection, gloves and possibly a full face shield, depending on the nature of the service.